edisplay/RCB_TA_notes/week-11-intro-constructors-two-days/homework_instructions.md

 * We will build this game step by setup one piece at a time.

+### Remember

+You will be fully capable of doing this homework by Saturday's class.

 ## Part 0: Setup

 * Install the npm package prompt